What Are the Innovative Approaches to Mental Health Support in UK Workplaces?

 As employers, you have an important role to play in promoting mental health at work.
 One way you can fulfil this role is by prioritising training.
 A growing number of workplaces are investing in mental health awareness training for their managers and employees.
 This kind of training can help to break down the stigma around mental health problems and encourage open conversations.

-A lire aussi : How to Design Age-Friendly Public Spaces in UK Cities?
+Sujet a lire : How to Design Age-Friendly Public Spaces in UK Cities?

 Google Scholar, an online database of scholarly literature, contains numerous studies highlighting the benefits of workplace training programmes that focus on mental health.
 With the right kind of training, employees feel more empowered to seek help when they need it, and managers feel more equipped to provide the necessary support.